Abano Terme

-Abano Terme (known as Abano Bagni until 1924) is a town and comune in the Province of Padua, in the Veneto region, Italy, on the eastern slope of the Euganean Hills; it is 10 km southwest by rail from Padua.
+Abano Terme (known as Abano Bagni until 1924; Venetian: Àbano) is a town and comune in the Province of Padua, in the Veneto region, Italy, on the eastern slope of the Euganean Hills; it is 10 km southwest by rail from Padua.
 Abano Terme's population is 19,062 (2001) (in 1901 it was 4,556).

 The town's hot springs and mud baths are an important economic resource.
 The waters have a temperature of about 80 C.

 History

 The baths were known to the Romans as Aponi fons or Aquae Patavinae.
 A description of them is given in a letter to Theodoric, the king of the Ostrogoths, from Cassiodorus.
 Some remains of the ancient baths have been discovered (S. Mandruzzato, Trattato dei Bagni d'Abano, Padua, 1789).
 An oracle of Geryon lay near, and the so-called sortes Praenestinae (C.I.L. i., Berlin, 1863; 1438–1454), small bronze cylinders inscribed, and used as oracles, were perhaps found here in the 16th century.

 The baths were destroyed by the Lombards in the 6th century, but they were rebuilt and enlarged when Abano became an autonomous comune in the 12th century and, again, in the late 14th century.
 The city was under the Republic of Venice from 1405 to 1797.